Negative Refraction in isotropic achiral and chiral materials: Numerical results for the achiral case

-{\em Numerical results}: Using the Drude model for an electric dipole transition and a magnetic dipole transition with resonance frequencies that are close to one another (see the caption of Fig.~\ref{Fig_permittivity_permeability} for the set of parameters used), we calculate the complex permittivity $\veps(\omega)$ and complex permeability $\mu(\omega)$ versus frequency, and the complex refractive index $n(\omega)$ (whose real part is the index of refraction and imaginary part is the absorption coefficient) using Eq.~(\ref{eq:n}).
-Figure \ref{Fig_permittivity_permeability} shows the complex $\veps(\omega)$ and $\mu(\omega)$ versus frequency calculated with the Drude model.
-The region of frequencies where both of the real parts of $\veps(\omega)$ and $\mu(\omega)$ are negative in Fig.~\ref{Fig_permittivity_permeability}, but there are also frequency regions where the real parts of $\veps(\omega)$ and $\mu(\omega)$ are of opposite sign.
+Using the Drude-Lorentz model for an electric dipole transition and a magnetic dipole transition with resonance frequencies that are close to one another (see the caption of Fig.~\ref{Fig_permittivity_permeability} for the set of parameters used), we calculate the complex permittivity $\veps(\omega)$ and complex permeability $\mu(\omega)$ versus frequency, and the complex refractive index $n(\omega)$ (whose real part is the index of refraction and imaginary part is the absorption coefficient) using Eq.~(\ref{eq:n}).
+Figure \ref{Fig_permittivity_permeability} shows the complex $\veps(\omega)$ and $\mu(\omega)$ versus frequency calculated with the Drude-Lorentz model.
+The region of frequencies where both of the real parts of $\veps(\omega)$ and $\mu(\omega)$ are negative is shown in Fig.~\ref{Fig_permittivity_permeability}, but there are also frequency regions where the real parts of $\veps(\omega)$ and $\mu(\omega)$ are of opposite sign.
 Figure~\ref{Fig_refraction} plots the real and imaginary parts $n(\omega)$, defined in Eq.~(\ref{eq:n}), versus $\omega$.
 Note that the absorption coefficient $\alpha \equiv \mathrm{Im}[n(\omega)] \ge 0$ for all frequencies [hence there is absorption (no gain) for all frequencies].
 Moreover, there are frequency regions where $\mathrm{Re}[n(\omega)] < 0$ and in part of this frequency range the real parts of $\veps(\omega)$ and $\mu(\omega)$ are of {\it opposite} sign.
-A figure in \cite{SM} shows the the real and imaginary parts $n(\omega)$ plotted versus $\omega$ where these functions are set to zero in the regions where the real parts of $\veps$ and $\mu$ are of opposite sign.
-In that figure, the region near $\omega = 3$ where the functions are zeroed correspond to frequencies to the right of the zero in the real part of $\veps$ and the the left of the frequency where real part of $\mu$ vanishes.
-The large region where the function are zeroed to the right of $\omega = 3.7$ is where the real part of $\veps$ is negative but the real part of $\mu$ is positive.

-The supplementary material (SM) \cite{SM} contains a {\it Mathematica} notebook used to produce the numerical results in Figs.~\ref{Fig_permittivity_permeability} and \ref{Fig_refraction}, and Fig.~\ref{Fig_refraction_chiral}; you can vary the parameters of the model by using the sliders in the Manipulate statements in the notebook.
-For comparison, the SM notebook \cite{SM} also calculates and plots $n(\omega)$ assuming the light can propagate {\it only} if the real parts of $\veps$ and $\mu$ are the same sign, as assumed in the literature.
-You can compare this figure with Fig.~\ref{Fig_refraction} (and the refractive index figures in the notebook).
+Note that all the figures in this paper appear in the Supplemental Material (SM) \cite{SM}, which is a Mathematica notebook, that allows the reader to modify all the material parameters using the sliders.